formaldemography/working_group/index.md

 ## Contact

-This working group is organized by [Vanessa Di Lego](http://www.wittgensteincentre.org/en/staff/member/di-lego.htm) (Vienna Institute of Demography), [Ryohei Mogi](https://www.ox.ac.uk/news-and-events/find-an-expert/dr-ryohei-mogi) (University of Oxford), and [Monica Alexander](https://www.monicaalexander.com/) (University of Toronto).
+This working group is organized by [Vanessa Di Lego](http://www.wittgensteincentre.org/en/staff/member/di-lego.htm) (Vienna Institute of Demography), [Ryohei Mogi](https://ryomogi.github.io/) (University of Southern Denmark), and [Monica Alexander](https://www.monicaalexander.com/) (University of Toronto).
 It is still a very new idea and we are always open to suggestions and feedback.